Psychotherapy

 -

-Times of change and transition - This could relate to changes in circumstances such as location, health, education, employment.
-More broadly, how to situate oneself within a rapdily changing external world and society.
+Times of change and transition - This could relate to changes in personal circumstances such as location, health, education, employment.
+More broadly, we might consider how to situate oneself within a rapidly changing world and society.

 -